oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### Benefit to oVirt

-This feature will add SDN (Software Defined Networking) support to oVirt. oVirt VMs will be able to use logical networks overlays definded by OVN.
+This feature will add SDN (Software Defined Networking) support to oVirt. oVirt VMs will be able to use logical networks overlays defined by OVN.

 ## OVN Architecture (mapped to oVirt)